How To Explain Job Hopping in an Interview

 And if a hiring manager doesn’t appreciate your honesty—especially about serious issues—take it as a red flag.

-Prepare for your job interview with ClickUp
+Use ClickUp to prepare for your job interview

 You might think that just reading up on these strategies will prepare you to ace your job interview, but let’s be real—that can easily lead to awkward silence in the call.